Neelzee/nmide/README.md

   ```

 3. You have to add each Rust module as a dependency in
-  `core/src-tauri/Cargo.toml`, and import it, and add it in
+  `src-tauri/core_modules/Cargo.toml`, and import it, and add it in
-  `core/src-tauri/target/module_reg.rs`.
+  `src-tauri/core_modules/src/module_reg.rs`.
 For the JavaScript modules, you have
-  to build them using `bun run build`, and add the `build/index.js` file to
+  to build them using `bun run build`, and add the `index.js` file to
   `build/modules.js`.

-If you want to run a development build, simply run the following in `core`:
+If you want to run a development build, simply run the following:
 ```shell
 bun run tauri dev
 ```

-If you want to build it, instead run this, in `core`:
+If you want to build it, instead run this:
 ```shell
 bun run tauri build
 ```

 You'll find the executable in a folder pertaining to your OS in:
-`core/src-tauri/target/release/bundle/`
+`src-tauri/target/release/bundle/`

 # Module Development